Lillfrallan/IV1201-Project/README.md

 -Spring Web MVC
 -Thymeleaf
 -Spring Data (Commons and JPA)</samp></p>

-<h3><samp>⇁ System Overview</samp></h3>

-<p><samp>The recruitment system serves two main user roles: applicants and recruiters.
-Applicants can register and submit job applications, while recruiters manage and review these applications.
-The system is divided into two main parts: the registration of job applications and the administration of applications.</samp></p>

 <h4><samp>Registration of Applications</samp></h4>

 <p><samp>Applicants provide personal information, a competence profile, and availability using a web browser.
 Future functionality includes multilingual support for the application form.</samp></p>